durga049/-2-tier-Application-On-AWS-Using-Terraform/README.md

 # -2-tier-Application-On-AWS-Using-Terraform
-# 🚀 Challenge 3 as part of #10WeeksofCloudOps - 2 tier Application using terraform

 ✨This repository is created to learn and deploy a 2-tier application on aws cloud through Terraform.

 ## 🏠 Architecture

 ## 🖥️ Installation of Terraform